pippo-java/pippo.github.io/_posts/2015-03-17-controller.md

 ---

 Another approach to handling a request and producing a response is using Controllers.
 After routing has determined what controller to use, an action method will be invoked.
-In Pippo, controllers are instances of `Controller`.
+In Pippo, controllers are instances of [Controller]({{ site.codeurl }}/pippo-controller/src/main/java/ro/pippo/controller/Controller.java).

 Defining a new controller is simple: